MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 The above limitations are because of how the adapters for these test frameworks discover and report data-driven tests.

-The above limitations are because of how the adapters for these test frameworks discover and report data-driven tests.

 ### Does the VSTest task support running tests that target multiple target frameworks at a time?

 The VSTest task doesn't support running tests that target multiple target frameworks at a time as this is a limitation from the [VSTest platform](https://github.com/microsoft/vstest/issues/2310) side.